Director, School of Public Policy and Urban Affairs; Dean's Professor of Sustainability Science and Policy

 PhD, 2002, Caltech, Environmental Science & Engineering

-Jennie C. Stephens is the Dean’s Professor of Sustainability Science and Policy at Northeastern’s School of Public Policy and Urban Affairs.
-Her research, teaching, and community engagement focus on social and political aspects of the renewable energy transition and responses to climate change.
-Her research focuses on institutional and cultural innovation in the energy sector, including gender diversity and energy democracy, and technological optimism and the “usability” of climate science in climate mitigation and adaptation.
+Jennie C. Stephens is the Dean’s Professor of Sustainability Science and Policy and Director of Northeastern’s School of Public Policy and Urban Affairs.
+Her research, teaching, and community engagement focus on social and political aspects of renewable energy transformation and equitable, just responses to the climate crisis.
+She is an expert on institutional and cultural innovation in the energy sector, including gender diversity, energy democracy, and energy justice.
+Her work explores the dangers of investing too heavily in technological fixes for climate mitigation and climate adaptation.
+She advocates for centering social justice, racial justice and economic justice in climate and energy policy and investing more in social and organizational innovation.

-Professor Stephens is a 2015-2016 Leopold Leadership fellow, and her book Smart Grid (R)Evolution: Electric Power Struggles (Cambridge University Press, 2015) explores social and cultural debates about energy system change (co-authored with Wilson & Peterson).
+Professor Stephens’ most recent book, Diversifying Power: Why We Need Antiracist, Feminist Leadership (Island Press, 2020), inspires collective action by elevating the stories of innovative diverse leaders who are linking climate and energy with jobs and economic justice, health and food, transportation and housing.
 Before Northeastern, Professor Stephens was on the faculty at the University of Vermont (2014-2016) and Clark University (2005-2014).
 She earned her PhD at Caltech in environmental science & engineering and her BA at Harvard in environmental science & public policy.

 - Stephens, JC, EJ Wilson, TR Peterson.
 2015.
 Smart Grid (R)Evolution: Electric Power Struggles.
 Cambridge University Press.